bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    The DOM is the Document Object Model.
+It is comprised of all the elements that make the page.

 2. What is an event?
+    An event is an interaction that is taken in relation to the web page.

 3. What is an event listener?
+    An event listener is a functions that listens for interactions with the page to return an action.

 4. Why would we convert a NodeList into an Array?
+    A NodeList would be converted to an array to gain all the full functionality of an array.

 5. What is a component?
+    A component is an independent segment of code that can be reused without depending on or upsetting other code segments.

 ### Git Set up